OpenSILEX/opensilex/opensilex-doc/src/main/resources/architecture/tests.md

   Tests basic delete of a resource, asserts success, reads the resource again and asserts not found.
 * `testBasicCRUDAsAdmin` Tests basic CRUD by calling the four previous methods. __\[Use this method instead of the previous four unless you have a different use case\]__

+__WARNING__ : Don't just test the basic CRUD.
+Add other pertinent tests for your feature or bugfix.